-- 10. Pupils must keep assigned seats while the bus is in motion and must not even move while it is stopped, except as the driver directs. - 11.
-Pupils are not to put their hands, arms, heads, or bodies out of the window. - 12.
-Students are not permitted to yell or talk loud, use vulgar language, tease other students, use rude gestures, or put down others while riding the school bus. - 13.
+- 11. Pupils must keep assigned seats while the bus is in motion and must not even move while it is stopped, except as the driver directs. - 12.
+Pupils are not to put their hands, arms, heads, or bodies out of the window. - 13.
+Students are not permitted to yell or talk loud, use vulgar language, tease other students, use rude gestures, or put down others while riding the school bus. - 14.
 Students should not write on, cut, scratch, or otherwise deface the school bus.
-Any student causing damage to a bus will be held liable for the cost of those damages. - 14.
-Act 728 prohibits smoking on school buses. - 15.
-Act 814 makes it a misdemeanor for students or adults to threaten, curse, or use abusive language to a school bus driver in the presence of students. - 16.
+Any student causing damage to a bus will be held liable for the cost of those damages. - 15.
+Act 728 prohibits smoking on school buses. - 16.
+Act 814 makes it a misdemeanor for students or adults to threaten, curse, or use abusive language to a school bus driver in the presence of students. - 17.
 Do not throw paper, food, or other objects on the floor of the bus.
 Do not eat on the bus.
-Keep the aisle of the bus clear from books, lunches, coats, etc. Do not put feet in the aisle. - 17.
-No knives, sharp objects, firearms, balloons, pets or other living animals are allowed. - 18.
-Students are not allowed to bring other children on the buses for Birthday Parties, Sleepovers, etc. If there is an extreme circumstance that a student must ride the bus elsewhere, prior arrangements will need to be made through the office. - 19.
-Students are only allowed to get off the bus at school and at their designated bus stops.
+Keep the aisle of the bus clear from books, lunches, coats, etc. Do not put feet in the aisle. - 18.
+No knives, sharp objects, firearms, balloons, pets or other living animals are allowed. - 19.
+Students are not allowed to bring other children on the buses for Birthday Parties, Sleepovers, etc. If there is an extreme circumstance that a student must ride the bus elsewhere, prior arrangements will need to be made through the office. - 20.
+When the student does not ride the bus for 5 consecutive days, the bus stop will be considered inactive.
+The parent or guardian will need to contact the office to resume bus services.